The following features that support networking and engagement are available in the app:

 The Rate button opens a window where the number of stars can be selected.
 Like evaluation forms, the Rate feature can only be added to program items and posters.
 When switched on through Interactivity > Eureka features, the button is added on the action bar.

 The results can be downloaded from the analytics.

 Eureka Vote can be used to ask the opinion of your audience during sessions and presentations.
 When switched on through Interactivity > Eureka features, a button is added on the action bar.
 Questions can be prepared in advance through the Eureka platform.
 If one of them is enabled for voting, clicking the button from the app opens a page with the selected question.
-The user can select and option and send his or her vote here.
+The user can select an option and send their vote here.
 The vote results are visible from the Eureka platform.
 They can, optionally, also be shown to the audience.

 Using the chat will allow users to send messages in a group chat or personal messages to other users.
 There are different chat options available.